 - Beautiful Lamp Shades

-This is one thing I see a lot on other blogs and review sites, that one of the main drawbacks of using a Cricut cutting, sticker maker machine is that they are somehow difficult to use – more specifically, that their software is difficult to use.
+This is one thing I see a lot on other blogs and websites, that one of the main drawbacks of using a Cricut is that they are somehow difficult to use – more specifically, that their software – Design Space – is difficult to use.